-File management is so important on a computer that users always want to have a simple and easy to use file manager or file browser.
-But sometimes having a feature rich and highly configurable file manager for performing both simple tasks such as searching, copying, moving, creating and deleting files, and complex operations such as remote access of files and SHH connections is very vital.
+File management is so important on a computer that users always want to have a simple and easy-to-use file manager or file browser.
+But sometimes having a feature-rich and highly configurable file manager for performing both simple tasks such as searching, copying, moving, creating, and deleting files, and complex operations such as remote access of files and SSH connections is very vital.

-Whether you prefer a lightweight file manager with less features or a heavy file manager with multiple features and functionalities, it all depends on how you operate your system.
+Whether you prefer a lightweight file manager with fewer features or a heavy file manager with multiple features and functionalities, it all depends on how you operate your system.

-Below are a list of some of the best Gui file managers, Console file managers and browsers that you can find on different Linux distributions and can be installed using default system package management tool called apt, yum or dnf as shown.
+Below are a list of some of the best Gui file managers, Console file managers, and browsers that you can find on different Linux distributions and can be installed using the default system package management tool called apt, yum, or dnf as shown.

 1. Konqueror File Manager